What is Threat Intelligence?

 Practical Use Cases for Threat Intelligence

-Threat intelligence isn’t just about theory; it has a wide range of practical applications.
-From incident response and triage to security operations and threat hunting, threat intelligence provides essential insights that help organizations swiftly respond to and manage cyber threats.
+Threat intelligence isn't just theoretical; it's a vital component of a threat intelligence program with practical applications across various security domains.
+From security incidents response and triage to security operations and threat hunting, it provides essential insights that help organizations swiftly manage and respond to cyber threats.
 Let's now review the top use cases for threat intelligence.

 Incident Response and Triage